Rgthom/Apprenticeship-Portfolio/README.md

 |  | Justifies their choice of tooling and the potential impact of making an alternative choice explaining the cause and effect of making the wrong decision. |

+- K24 - The difference between Software-as-a-Service (SaaS) v bespoke v enterprise tooling and how to make an informed choice that suits each use case.